davide-perez/quasi-vanilla-proxy/README.md

 `sc.exe create <new_service_name> binPath= "<path_to_the_service_executable>"`

-In both cases, the base directory will be set as the executable folder (the application will create and read its files there).
+In both cases, the base directory will be set as the executable folder: the configuration file and the log files will be written and read from there.

 ## Configuration
 Any setting of the proxy, such as protocol, authentication and logging setups, can be easily be configured using a config.json file.
 Such file has this structure: